MMintLab/NISP/examples/membrane_real/README.md

 ```

 ## Evaluation
-Once trained, to obtain the final predicted error and visualizations, run jupyter notebook examples 'visualization.ipynb' and 'stat.ipynb'.
+Once trained, to obtain the final predicted error and visualizations, run jupyter notebook examples `visualization.ipynb` and `stat.ipynb`.